-The purpose of this Environmental, Social and Governance (ESG) Policy is to describe the ESG principles and guidelines for Monterro Fund Management AB.
-It also ensures that investments managed by Monterro have the necessary foundation for long term sustainable growth and is protected against sustainability risks.
+The purpose of this Environmental, Social and Governance (ESG) Policy is to outline the ESG principles and guidelines for Monterro Fund Management AB.
+It ensures that investments managed by Monterro have a solid foundation for long term sustainable growth and are protected against unwanted sustainability risks.

-As per January 1, 2023, Monterro holds a license by the Swedish Financial Supervisory Authority.
-The license is valid for management of alternative investment funds with strategy private equity.
-Furthermore, Monterro’s approach to sustainability is that we integrate sustainability risks in our investment process, however without promoting environmental or social factors or having sustainable investments as an objective (i.e. the level related to the Sustainable Finance Disclosure Regulation is considered to be article 6).
+Furthermore, Monterro’s sustainability approach involves integrating sustainability risks into our investment process, without specifically promoting environmental or social factors or making sustainable investments an explicit objective (i.e., the level of compliance with the Sustainable Finance Disclosure Regulation is considered to be Article 6).

-Monterro’s investments are assessed based on an integrated analysis of both financial and ESG factors.
-We also integrate sustainability risks into our investment decision process in a structured way, such as conducting internal ESG due diligence in all cases.
+Monterro’s investment decisions are based on a comprehensive analysis of both financial and ESG factors.
+Monterro systematically integrate sustainability risks into the investment decision process, including conducting internal ESG due diligence for all cases.

-The companies in which we invest must live up to fundamental principles regarding, for example, human rights, labor law, the environment and anti-corruption, based on the principles of the UN's Global Compact and the OECD's guidelines for multinational companies.
+Companies that receive investments from Monterro invests must adhere to fundamental principles concerning human rights, labor law, environmental protection, and anti-corruption.
+These principles are based on the United Nation's Global Compact and the OECD's guidelines for multinational enterprises.

-In addition to integrating ESG considerations into our investment process, Monterro also places a strong emphasis on risk management.
-We recognize that effective risk management is critical to the long-term success of our portfolio companies and our firm.
+In addition to integrating ESG considerations into Monterro’s investment process, robust risk management is a key focus.
+Effective risk management is recognized as critical for the long-term success of Monterro’s portfolio companies and the organization as a whole.

-We take several measures to integrate sustainability risks into our investment processes, starting from the sourcing of potential portfolio companies to the exit process.
+Monterro employs various measures to incorporate sustainability risks into its investment processes, starting from the identification of potential portfolio companies through to the exit process.

 Monterro evaluates ESG risk exposure at both company and portfolio levels.

-We have a structured process to evaluate environmental, social and corporate governance risks in the due diligence process.
-When identifying a target we:
+Monterro follows a structured process to assess environmental, social, and corporate governance risks due diligence process.
+When evaluating a potential target, Monterro: